 Y’all like those tortillas

 A lot.
-So we open the Annex at the 68th St. location to keep up with the demand, and cut down on the need for lawn chairs.
+So we opened the Annex at the 68th St. location to keep up with the demand, and cut down on the need for lawn chairs.

 Our servers get tech savvy – and oh so hip.
 We introduce pagers to make service faster and more convenient, without sacrificing that Ted’s quality.
 Time is tortillas, people.